 Academic Integrity Code

-Plagiarism is defined as failing to adequately acknowledge the source of words or ideas which are not one’s own.
+Plagiarism is defined as failing to acknowledge adequately the source of words or ideas which are not one’s own.
+When a student submits academic work that includes another’s words, ideas, or data, whether published or unpublished, the source of that information must be acknowledged with complete and accurate references and, if verbatim statements are included, with quotation marks as well.
+Simply put, students should document quotes of others through quotation marks and footnotes or other citation methods.
 By submitting work as one’s own, a student certifies the originality of all material not otherwise acknowledged.
-Ignorance of plagiarism is not an excuse.
-When in doubt, students should seek clarification from their instructor.
 Plagiarism includes, but is not limited to:

 - The quotation or other use of another person’s words, ideas, opinions, thoughts, or theories (even if paraphrased into one’s own words) without acknowledgment of the source;